ptek/kerestey.net/content/writing/drafts/3000-01-01-on-types-in-evolving-microfrontend-communication.md

 The company figures out that they want to deploy faster and ask the developers of microfrontends to work on the new feature right away, while the container developers already start working on resizing the application in parallel.

-The only decision the has been made: the type of the size property will be: `size: { width: int }`
+The only decision the has been made: the type of the size property will be: `size: { width: number }`

 ```text